 In 1959, the Stanford University Medical Center opened a new facility in Palo Alto, and moved the Stanford Home for Convalescent Children to the current campus.
 This helped strengthen the teaching and research ties between the hospital and the university and enabled us to provide care for more seriously ill children.

-Generous donations and support from across the community helped to fund our transformational expansion to the building set to open in December 2017.
+Generous donations and support from across the community helped to fund our transformational expansion to the building.

 “A children’s hospital is as good as its community wants it to be.
 In our case, the community has spoken loud and clear: they’ve made us one of the nation’s best.”